BailiangJ/rethink-reg/README.md

 If you find this repository useful in your research, please consider to cite use in your work by:

 ```
+@inproceedings{jian2024mamba,
+  title={Mamba?
+Catch The Hype Or Rethink What Really Helps for Image Registration},
+  author={Jian, Bailiang and Pan, Jiazhen and Ghahremani, Morteza and Rueckert, Daniel and Wachinger, Christian and Wiestler, Benedikt},
+  booktitle={International Workshop on Biomedical Image Registration},
+  pages={86--97},
+  year={2024},
+  organization={Springer}
+}
 ```

 ---